 Welcome to Third Grade!

 Welcome to the 3rd grade website!
 Below you will find curriculum highlights for each of the subject areas in 3rd grade.
 This site will be updated at the beginning of each month, so please visit again.
-Thank you for visiting and I look forward to a wonderful, productive new year!

 Our learning objectives are:

-- Classifying quadrilaterals
+- Constructing quadrilaterals

 The following are at home activities for your child that will reinforce the skills and concepts your child is learning in school: